Curriculum Overview

 Hatch End High School’s ethos and four core values embedded in WE CARE (co-operation; ambition; respect and empathy) together drive our intent and vision for curriculum provision and delivery.

-Our full inclusive curriculum offer ensures that all students achieve their potential personally, socially, emotionally and academically in all areas of the curriculum (regardless of their gender, ethnicity, social background, religion, sexual identity, physical ability or educational needs).
-Staff are well informed of individual needs in their classrooms and through adaptive teaching and appropriate scaffolding all students fully participate and are held to the highest of expectations.
+Our carefully designed curriculum seeks to promote students intellectual, social, cultural, spiritual and moral, emotional and physical development.
+It is aspirational, providing all with access to the very top grades; it is engaging and demanding to reflect our high expectations of all students to achieve their full potential (regardless of their gender, ethnicity, social background, religion, sexual identity, physical ability or educational needs).
+Staff are well informed of individual needs in their classrooms and through adaptive teaching and appropriate scaffolding all students fully participate and are held to the highest standards of mastery and excellence.

 Our curriculum is coherently planned from Year 7 to 13 in each subject through what we call a 'narrative' or 'story' with units sequenced logically across all seven years of study.
 Please click here for individual subject pages to see the Curriculum Narrative and Maps for Years 7 to 13 for each subject studied here at Hatch End High School.